codeskyblue/filedist/lwget/README.md

     lwget --md5sum=12334234564574562 http://code.jquery.com/jquery-1.10.1.min.js jquery.min.js

-this is an error md5sum, and this will output
+this is an error md5sum, and this will output, exit !0

     expect (12334234564574562) but got (33d85132f0154466fc017dd05111873d)